 Cleaning with Alcohol – Against Stubborn Stains

-Some of you may find that the slime stain particularly stubborn and the freezing method, vinegar and detergent have not been able to remove them completely.
+Still seeing slime stains after trying freezing, vinegar and detergent?
+Some tough stains need extra help—here’s what works.
 This is when you can try rubbing alcohol.
 Alcohol not only removes stains, it also evaporates quickly and won’t harm your clothes.

 Use a toothbrush and water – easy brushing to remove stains.